 speaker

 Dave Schaefer

 Got it.
-Yep, absolutely, Ted, thanks.
-And then secondly, to your question about corporate, you know, our core corporate products are continuing to perform at a reduced rate to where they were pre-pandemic, but still growing on a sequential and -over-year basis.
-We are grooming two types of corporate revenue streams, the non-core services to corporate customers, and we are grooming low margin or even negative margin off-net services that we cannot bring on-net.
-That process will continue probably at a reduced rate, but probably for several more quarters, because in many cases, we are contractually bound by contracts that we acquired in the acquisition to provide those services at a loss until such time as the contract ends.
+Yep, absolutely, Ted.
+Thanks.
+And then secondly, to your question about corporate, you know, our core corporate products are continuing to perform at a reduced rate to where they were pre-pandemic, but still growing on a sequential and year-over-year basis.
+We are grooming two types of corporate revenue streams, the non-core services to corporate customers, and we are grooming low margin or even negative margin off net services that we cannot bring on net.
+That process will continue probably at a reduced rate, but probably for several more quarters, because in many cases, we are contractually bound by debt. contracts that we acquired in the acquisition to provide those services at a loss until such time as the contract ends.
 That is the primary reason T-Mobile paid us $700 million.
-Now, a pivot to your data center question, you know, we looked at the price of data centers that have traded recently, and we looked at what other wholesale operators were charging and establishing our -to-market price points.
+Now I'll pivot to your data center question.
+You know, we looked at the price of data centers that have traded recently, and we looked at what other wholesale operators were charging and establishing our go-to-market price points.
 We had no experience in this market.
-In fact, when we did the initial transaction, it was not an opportunity that we even contemplated, but as we sensed the acute need for this power in the marketplace, we began to start to convert those facilities.
-We felt that we were far enough along at the end of April to begin to allow counterparties to tour the facilities.
-We've even allowed investors to go on bus tours to some of the facilities, and some research analysts have written on that.
-These are different than a brand new purpose-built data center.
+In fact, when we did the initial transaction, it was not an opportunity that we even contemplated.
+But as we sensed the acute need for this power in the marketplace, we began to start to convert those facilities we felt that we were far enough along at the end of april to begin to allow counterparties to tour the facilities we've even allowed investors to go on bus tours to some of the facilities and some research analysts have written on that uh these are different than a brand new purpose-built data center.
 They are a switch site that is being converted.
-While there are many things that we understood needed to be done, we have literally held hundreds of tours that we're gathering input from the customers.
-Sometimes their requests are unreasonable and things they want done, and sometimes they are reasonable.
+While there are many things that we understood needed to be done, we have literally held dozens, maybe even hundreds of tours that we're gathering input from the customers.
+Sometimes the requests are unreasonable on things they want done.
+Sometimes they are reasonable.
 We also have diverted more of our team resources and the use of contractors to get these facilities ready.
-That does require incremental capital, and it does require incremental cost of goods sold, in that we are doing this demolition work as a precondition that cannot be capitalized.
+That does require incremental capital, and it does require incremental cost of goods sold, and that we are doing this demolition work as a precondition that cannot be capitalized.
 We're primarily done with that.
-There's still a little bit more to be done, but there is a lot of preparatory work.
-Now, I will say among the counterparties, there's a great deal of divergence around what they want by site and by counterparty.
+I mean, there's still a little bit more to be done, but there is a lot of preparatory work.
+Now, I will say, among the counterparties, there's a great deal of divergence around what they want by site and by counterparty.
 We are trying to optimize to the highest return on capital.
 The amount of capital we are spending here is de minimis relative to the opportunity.
-Whether we get 10 million, 9 million, or 11 million a megawatt out of these sites, based on our basis, even with this capital, this will be a phenomenal outcome if we sell them.
+So whether we get 10 million, 9 million, or 11 million a megawatt out of these sites, based on our basis, even with this capital, this will be a phenomenal outcome if we sell them.
 We also have, I would say, more counterparties interested in long-term leases than sales.
-We do have both, but the million-dollar, 8 megawatt per year with CPI increases on a triple net basis has been viewed, I think, as an exceptional bargain in the market.
-We are continuing on a -by-site basis to effectively have a quiet auction where we have multiple counterparties.
-My guess is there will be some sites that will get a premium to the ask, some we get the ask, and maybe some don't transact.
-It is a parallel effort to get the sites ready and to achieve the highest return for our shareholders.
+We do have both, but the million dollar a megawatt per year with CPI increases on a triple net basis has been viewed, I think, as an exceptional bargain in the market.
+You know, we are continuing on a site-by-site basis to effectively have a quiet auction where we have multiple counterparties.
+And my guess is there will be some sites that we will get a premium to the ask, some we get the ask, and maybe some don't transact.
+You know, it is a parallel effort to get the sites ready and to achieve the highest return for our shareholders.

+speaker